 Debentures are the financial asset types that give the debenture holders the right to receive the interest at a predetermined rate and on the specified due dates on the amount invested.

 Debentures are usually long-term securities with maturities ranging from a few years to several decades.
 They offer a fixed rate of return to investors and are usually unsecured, meaning they are not backed by any specific asset of the issuer.
 Instead, debentures are backed only by the creditworthiness and reputation of the issuer.
 Debentures can be either convertible or non-convertible.
 Convertible debentures allow investors to convert their debt into equity at a predetermined price, while non-convertible debentures cannot be converted into equity.

 6. Accounts Receivable

-When the sales are made on a credit basis then the selling party has the right to receive the payment from the party who purchases their product (known as Debtor).
-So for the selling party, that debtor comes under the head accounts receivable.
-In short, these are the assets that creates a right to receive money in return to the credit sales made by the business within the credit period.
+When a company (selling party) makes sales on a credit basis, it has the right to receive the payment from the party who purchases its product (the debtor).
+So for the selling party, that debtor comes under the head of accounts receivable.
+In short, these are the assets that create a right to receive money in return for the credit sales made by the business within the credit period.

 7. Mutual Funds

 (Source: Annual Report of Apple Inc. for FY22)